 You may qualify if you have any of the following:

 Students may qualify for DSP&S services by one of two ways: 1) students may complete the assessment for eligibility into the learning disabilities program or 2) provide verification of their disability to the DSP&S office.
-The DSP&S staff must review all verification before a student is accepted into the program.
+The DSP&S staff must review all verification and all DSP&S paperworl mut be signed before a student is accepted into the program.

 - An identified learning disability or a history of difficulties in school

 - Other Physical disabilities

 DSP&S serves as a support for students are interested in the following objectives:

 - Associate of Arts or Science degrees

 - Enrichment classes for job training, personal information, and enjoyment